woolandsilkco/woolandsilkco.github.io/_posts/2017-05-10-2017-lakeside-yarn-crawl.md

 - 16-20sts = 4ins
 - Lilac, Snowy White, Med Blue, Purple, Grey, Sky Blue, Wheat yellow & Navy

+Special Deal !!!

+Lakeside Yarn Crawl bags can be purchased in store for 20% off during the month of August.
+You don't have to be on the crawl to get one.
+Great heavyweight twill with strong handles and lots of space to hold that special project.
+Cream with Navy handles.

+$19.95  (Reg $24.95)

 *It is time for the 2017 Lakeside Yarn Crawl!*

 Beginning on Saturday June 3rd & finishing on Monday September 4th